Cost guide · Verified July 6, 2026

 What makes HRT cost more or less?

 2. FDA-approved vs compounded.
-Compounded platforms (Winona, Joi, Inner Balance) bundle medication into one subscription; FDA-approved platforms (Alloy, Midi, Evernow, Hers) price meds per product or send them to your pharmacy.
-The clinical difference matters more than the billing difference — see the bioidentical HRT guide.
+Compounded platforms (Winona, Inner Balance, Gala HRT, and Telos RX) are not FDA-approved; the first three bundle medication into one cash subscription, while Telos does not publish its HRT price.
+FDA-approved platforms (Hers, Sesame Care, and Hone's brand line) price meds per product or send them to your pharmacy.
+The clinical difference matters more than the billing difference.
+See the bioidentical HRT guide.

 FAQ